Cookies on this website

 Transdisciplinary Understanding and Training on Research - Primary Health Care

-TUTOR-PHC is a one-year, national interdisciplinary research training program funded by the Canadian Institutes of Health Research (CIHR) and the Canadian Health Services Research Foundation (CHSRF) with representation from the disciplines of: Family Medicine, Nursing, Psychology, Epidemiology, Social Work, Sociology , Education and many others.
-The School will hold competition to select the candidate.
+TUTOR-PHC is a one-year, national interdisciplinary research training programme funded by the Canadian Institutes of Health Research (CIHR) and the Canadian Health Services Research Foundation (CHSRF) with representation from the disciplines of: Family Medicine, Nursing, Psychology, Epidemiology, Social Work, Sociology , Education and many others.

 • Two 3-week online research skill development workshops